FluidPlay/EzMsg/README.md

 Methods which reply to a request may return any type in their interface signature, but since they don't return IEnumerable type these methods can't be paused or sequenced.
 Alternatively you can use a regular Send message with one or more of the called method's parameter using the 'out' modifier.
 Like so:

 		int health;
 		EzMsg.Send<IArmor>(other.gameObject, _=>_.GetHealth(out health));

 # What's this _=>_ thing, is that a smiley?

 That's standard C#'s lambda notation.
 Lambdas define anonymous delegates, which are basically pointers to methods which also hold a state.
 The Lambda notation expresses that whatever's on the left side "goes to" whatever's at the right side, since you need an identifier to work with.
 More tipically you'll see things like `x=>x.method()`in examples online, but personally I feel any letter used adds "cognitive weight" to the instruction, in practice making it harder to read.
 An underscore makes it clear that it has no meaning inside the call.
-If the compiler allowed me to type only .method() instead I gladly would, but feel free to write armor=>armor.GetHealth(out health) or whatever other identifier you prefer.
+If the compiler allowed me to type only .method() instead I gladly would, but feel free to write `armor=>armor.GetHealth(out health)` or use whatever other identifier you prefer.

 # I don't like those lambda smiley thingies in my code, can I "hide" it somehow?